scaleoutsystems/fedn/README.rst

 FEDn
 --------

 FEDn empowers developers, researchers, and data scientists to create federated learning applications that seamlessly transition from local proofs-of-concept to real-world distributed deployments.
-Develop your Federated Machine Learning (FML) use case in a pseudo-local environment, then deploy it to FEDn Studio for real-world Federated Learning (FL) without any need for code changes.
+Develop your federated learning use case in a pseudo-local environment, and deploy it to FEDn Studio for real-world Federated Learning without any need for code changes.

 Core Features
 =============